mikelewek/FSD_P4_ConferenceApp/README.md

 * The Session and SessionForm model and endpoints were created as necessary, utilizing required variables in the project outline.
 * The Session class properties: typeOfSession and speakerKey were added to allow the user to sort by type and speaker.
 * An endpoint was created to get all sessions (getConferenceSessions).
 The CONF_GET_REQUEST is set as the request message class and SessionForm is set as the response message class.
 Sessions are queried in the datastore using the websafeConferenceKey and a SessionForm message object is returned containing all sessions.
-* The getConferenceSessionsByType method uses CONF_GET_TYPE_REQUEST as the request message class.
+* The getConferenceSessionsByType endpoint uses CONF_GET_TYPE_REQUEST as the request message class.
 The websafeConferenceKey is queried and returned from the datastore, if it exists.
 The SessionForms form message is returned as the response message.
-* The getSessionsBySpeaker method uses CONF_GET_SPEAKER_REQUEST as the request message class.
+* The getSessionsBySpeaker endpoint uses CONF_GET_SPEAKER_REQUEST as the request message class.
 Sessions are queried, replicating the previous two functions.
+* The addSessionsToWishlist, getSessionsInWishlist, and delete SessionsInWishlist endpoints do as their name suggests by utilizing SessionForm, SessionForms, and BooleanMessage response message classes.
+* The getConferenceSessionsByHighlights endpoint queries a conference and filters by highlights similar the the getSessionsBySpeaker and getConferenceSessionsByType endpoints above.
+* The getProfileByEmail endpoint queries a user's profile by email using PROFILE_GET_EMAIL_REQUEST as teh request message class and EmailForms as the response class.

 ###Task #2 - Add Session to Wishlist
 Wishlist endpoints were implemented as required. addSessionToWishlist(SessionKey), getSessionsInWishlist(), deleteSessionInWishlist(SessionKey)